-For the AMD Athlon 64, Athlon 64 X2 (all sockets and all frequencies) and Phenom, it is generally accepted that 60 ° represents the upper limit.
+For the AMD Athlon 64, Athlon 64 X2 (all sockets and all frequencies) and Phenom the optimal temperature is 60 ° C

-- The temperature of a system or a processor depends heavily on the characteristics of the system as a whole and its constituent components.
-Accordingly, the "normal" temperature of use varies from one system to another, depending on its components.
+- The temperature of a system or a processor depends heavily on the characteristics of the system and its components.
+The "normal" temperature varies from one system to another, depending on its components.

-- Among the variables affecting the use temperature of the system are: the size of the housing, its ventilation, installed components, processor speed, the solution radiator / fan used, the thermal interface material, the power supply, supply voltage, workload and ambient temperature.
+- Among the variables affecting the use temperature of the system: the size of the chassis, the ventilation system, installed components, the power of the processor, the thermal insulating material used, the power supply, supply voltage, workload and ambient temperature.